SaraMWillis/tier-2-storage-management/aws/rclone/config-using-file.md

 # Config rclone using its config file

-A general way to set up a new remote apart from going interactive is to directly modify the config file.
+A general way to set up a new rclone remote apart from going interactive (`rclone config`) is to directly modify the config file.

 ## Where is the config file?